 Making you dependent on the use of synthetic testosterone.

-The hormones that trigger your body to produce testosterone naturally in the testicles.
+The hormones that trigger your body to produce testosterone naturally in the testis.

-How to Increase Testosterone and DHT for Faster & Thicker Facial Hair Growth
+How to Increase Testosterone and DHT for Beard Growth

 1. Fix Your Diet